mjpitz/cognative/README.md

 distinct.
 This often results in several, different technology stacks, often dramatically increasing the demand and requirements of your on-call staff.

+**Benefits**

+- Access and analyze all your organizations business data, in a single location.
+- Configure tiered storage once for all your logs, metrics, traces, and wide events.
+- Reduced overhead for operators and developers alike, simplifying the testing process.

+**Still not convinced?**

+- Give Cognative a try by following one of our [Getting Started](docs/QUICKSTART.md) guides.
+- See our documentation on [alternatives](docs/ALTERNATIVES.md) for more information.

 ## Technologies

 Cognative is intended to provide a base layer that your company can build on top of.
 Want to add a queue before your data hits the warehouse?
 Feel free to add which ever queuing technology your organization prefers.
-Cognative is a [portmanteau][] that takes an acronym of the technologies involved (COG, listed below) and the term "native" which means "of indigenous origin or growth".
+Cognative is a [portmanteau][] that takes an acronym of the technologies involved (listed below) and the suffix "native" which means "of indigenous origin or growth".

 [portmanteau]: https://www.merriam-webster.com/dictionary/portmanteau